SOC (Service Organization Controls) audit: preparation and reporting for SOC 1, 2 and 3 audits

 IT Governance can provide assistance throughout the entire SOC preparation, remediation, testing and reporting process.

-IT Governance will identify and advise on which SOC engagement is best suited to your organisation, and perform a gap analysis to identify any shortfalls once the correct SOC path has been identified.
+IT Governance will identify and advise on the SOC audit best suited to your organisation.

 Testing and reporting

-IT Governance has partnered with a leading PCAOB-registered CPA firm that will apply a proven, three-phase methodology within the standards established by the AICPA in order to undertake the required testing and reporting.
+IT Governance has partnered with a leading AICPA and PCAOB-registered CPA audit organisation based in the USA that will apply a proven methodology to perform the required testing and reporting.

-IT Governance will facilitate this process and put the client in touch with our partners, who can deliver the full project remotely, if need be, at a fraction of the costs demanded by big four accounting firms.
+IT Governance can facilitate the audit process and put the client in contact with our partners, who can then deliver the audit at a fraction of the costs demanded by the Big Four accounting firms.